luischavez23/MRT-Management-Register-Tool/README.md

 # MRT-Management-Register-Tool

 The Management Register Tool is a software solution that was developed using Python and PostgreSQL to help organizations effectively track and manage their items.
-This tool provides a centralized platform to store and access all of the organization's item-related information.
+This tool provides a centralized platform to store and access all of the organization's item-related information...

 With the Management Register Tool, users can register, and manage detailed records for each item, including information such as location.
 The tool's user-friendly interface allows for easy navigation and management of records, and users can search and filter their items based on various criteria, such as location and date added.